dimaslanjaka/static-blog-generator/readme.md

-# Static Blog Generator Gulp
+# Static Blog Generator v3

-Static Blog Generator using Gulp System.
+Static Blog Generator v3 using Gulp System.

 Pre-processing all source posts before rendering from hexo.
 Useful for low-end devices to prevent using large number of hexo plugins.